martingegenleitner/cte-csi-demo/README.md

 1. Perform initial config of the appliance.
    1. Set SSH-key
    2. Set initial admin password
+   3. Go to Licensing and activate the 90-days-trail license.
+Else we would only be able to register up to 3 worker nodes, but in this setup we need 4.
-   3. Configure interface `web` as desired (e. g. upload a valid certificate or enable cert based auth)
+   4. Configure interface `web` as desired (e. g. upload a valid certificate or enable cert based auth)
 2. Create a simple registration token in the Menu of Access Management -> Registration Tokens.
    1. Important: Set the usage limit to a high value as registrations and deregistrations on every creation of a Pod using CTE for Kubernetes.
 Recommondation for PoC: 1000
 3. Configure CTE 4 K8s - change to the `Transparent Encryption` product tile